This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to wear pressure stockings.
 The stockings are tight and put pressure on your legs.
 This improves blood flow and helps prevent clots.

 - You may bleed more than expected during surgery, get an infection, or have trouble breathing.
 The arteries where the catheters were put may be damaged.
 Your groin may be bruised.
 The surgery may cause blood clots or air bubbles in your blood.
 These could cause a stroke or a heart attack.
 Organs such as your kidneys, lungs, and liver may be damaged and stop working.
 Your AAA could break open during surgery.
-If caregivers cannot fix your AAA with this surgery, they may need to do open surgery.
+If healthcare providers cannot fix your AAA with this surgery, they may need to do open surgery.

 - Even after this surgery, your AAA may grow over time.
 Blood may leak between the graft and the AAA.
 This may make the AAA grow weaker and larger.
 It may even cause the AAA to rupture and be life-threatening.
 The stent may move out of place, break, or bend and block blood flow.
 You may get leaks between your aorta and other blood vessels or into your abdomen.